Frontier Cooperative Supports Local FFA Chapters Through 2025 Grant Program

 East Butler FFA, beef lab and ag chat

-Elmwood-Murdock FFA, cow and pig ear simulation model kit, horse kit and chicken kit
+Elmwood-Murdock FFA, cow and pig ear simulation model kit, horse and chicken kits

 Johnson County Central FFA, farm learning lab